Bankruptcy & Family Law in Australia

 The court needs to weight up all the factors and reach a decision which is just and equitable.

-If a person files for bankruptcy during property settlement proceedings, the situation becomes more complicated, as the bankrupt’s property vests in the trustee.
-This would mean that any of the bankrupt’s property in the current family law proceedings would now be overseen by the trustee, rather than automatically considered as part of the shared property pool.
+If a person files for bankruptcy during property settlement proceedings, the situation is more complicated, as the bankrupt’s property vests in the trustee in bankruptcy and the property settlement proceedings are automatically suspended until the trustee in bankruptcy has decided whether to continue in the proceedings.
+This means that any of the bankrupt’s property in the current family law proceedings is overseen by the trustee, rather than automatically considered as part of the shared property pool.

 Automatic Vesting of Assets